Frequently asked questions (FAQs)

 Do I have to work with Cambridge Enterprise?

 Inventors may decide that they do not wish their technology to be exploited by Cambridge Enterprise.
 However the University, as the inventor’s employer, is the owner of his/her IP and has an initial right to apply for a patent.
 As a result, any potentially patentable technology should be disclosed to Cambridge Enterprise.
 If you decide not to work with us, clearly mark the opt-out box on the disclosure form.
 If this is compatible with your funder’s requirement on exploitation of your research, we will prepare an agreement assigning IP rights to you, including provision for a proportion of any future revenues to be shared with the University, including your University department.

-Although the University’s IPR policy requires inventors to disclose their registerable ideas to Cambridge Enterprise, they may choose whether to opt in or opt out.
+Although the University’s IPR policy requires inventors to disclose their registerable ideas to Cambridge Enterprise, they may choose whether to ‘opt in’ or ‘opt out’ of working with Cambridge Enterprise.
 In addition to patents, this also covers trademarks and design rights, but the term ‘patents’ is used for simplicity in the below explanation.